jnnchi/Flourish/README.md

 # Flourish (Summer 2021)
-Flourish is a web-application developed by Mudit Marwaha, Jennifer Chiou, Sarah Dufays, and Alizain Fatehali for the UniGlobeHacks 2.0 Hackathon in 2021.
+Flourish is a web-application developed by Mudit Marwaha, Jennifer Chiou, Sarah Dufays, and Angelina Wu for the UniGlobeHacks 2.0 Hackathon in 2021.
 It combines Python data analysis and frontend web development to deliver companies a user-friendly method to quantify and improve its level of diversity, equity, and inclusion.

 ## Hello!